jagrvargen/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 4.
 Lists the environment variables.

 Script 5.
-Displats a list of all variables, including environment variables, and functions.
+Displays a list of all variables, including environment variables, and functions.

 Script 6.
 Creates the variable BETTY with the value Holberton.